 Lifetime smoking roughly doubles your risk of developing heart disease.
 The chemicals in tobacco get into the bloodstream from the lungs.
 They damage the blood vessels (arteries) and other parts of the body.
-Your risk of having a stroke and of developing other diseases such as lung cancer are also increased.
+Your risk of having a stroke and of developing other diseases such as lung cancer is also increased.
 Stopping smoking is often the single most effective thing that a person can do to reduce their health risk.
 The increased risk falls rapidly after stopping smoking (although it takes a few years before the excess risk reduces completely).
 If you smoke and are having difficulty in stopping then see your practice nurse for help and advice.

 Lack of physical activity - a sedentary lifestyle